 Our agency has also been recognized nationally for its mission of caring for children whose mothers are in prison.
 In March, 2003, Cathy Bailey, founder and president of Operation Open Arms received the “2003 Unsung Heroines” award for her dedication to the community.
 Cathy was nominated for this award by both Senator Mitch McConnell and Secretary of Labor Elaine Chao on behalf of her work with Operation Open Arms.

 Shannon received her Master’s in Social Work with a specialization in Marriage and Family Therapy from the University of Louisville.
 Shannon’s previous employment includes working with abused and neglected children in a residential treatment setting, community mental health outpatient therapy with individuals and families and providing contract social work services for Operation Open Arms, Inc. These experiences influenced her desire to seek out opportunities for change in the family system.
-Rebecca believes that breaking the family cycle of abuse, crime, and neglect, is the first and most important step in the effort of ensuring the safety and security in these children.
-Rebecca joined Operation Open Arms, Inc. in June, 2011 as the Executive Director.
+Jennifer believes that breaking the family cycle of abuse, crime, and neglect, is the first and most important step in the effort of ensuring the safety and security in these children.
+Jennifer joined Operation Open Arms, Inc. in April, 2017 as the Executive Director.

 Administrator, Sharon Neville